 Elon Musk has made a name for himself as one of the greatest entrepreneurs ever born.
 From creating Zip2, a web software company; co-founding one of the most effective money-transfer services, PayPal; being the CEO of Tesla, and making Space X, Elon Musk has done it all.
+More recently, he’s dominated news headlines because of the confusing circumstances surrounding his recent purchase of Twitter.
 In fact, he’s held the title of the richest man in the world for a long time now.
-Unfortunately, he temporarily surrendered this title to Jeff Bezos in May last year, after he tweeted that Tesla’s shares were priced too high and the company was no longer accepting bitcoin payments.
+Unfortunately, he temporarily surrendered this title to Jeff Bezos in May 2021, after he tweeted that Tesla’s shares were priced too high and the company was no longer accepting bitcoin payments.
 To learn more about Tesla features you can visit That Tesla Channel.

 Musk then slid down one spot further on the Bloomberg Billionaire’s Index when he posted another tweet suggesting Tesla was selling all its bitcoin holdings.
 Despite following that up with a tweet clarifying that Tesla wasn’t actually selling these holdings, the damage was already done.
-Nevertheless, Musk has reclaimed his title as the richest man in the world in 2022, with a net worth of $212.1 billion as of March 29, 2022.
+Nevertheless, Musk reclaimed his title as the richest man in the world in 2022, with a net worth of $204 billion as of October 2022.

-As one of the world’s most famous and adored tech entrepreneurs, Elon Musk has shown that not only is he one of the most prominent authorities in his industry, but he can use public relations and marketing in his favor when trying to get the word out there about his many companies and brands.
+As one of the world’s most famous and adored tech entrepreneurs, Elon Musk has shown that he isn’t just one of the most prominent authorities in his industry.
+Beyond that, he can use public relations and marketing in his favor when trying to get the word out there about his many companies and brands.

 How has Musk used PR and marketing successfully?

-Public relations have significantly evolved, but with the emergence of instant communication forms like technology and social media, PR tactics need to develop to reach all channels.
+Public relations has significantly evolved recently, and with the emergence of instant communication forms like technology and social media, PR tactics need to develop to reach all channels.
 Elon Musk has proven that innovation, authenticity, and public relations are beneficial for any company trying to emerge in its target market.

-It is undeniable that Musk has an incredible in engineering and being a businessman.
-Nevertheless, he has gone above and beyond with his ability to use public relations to capture millions of people’s attention for his businesses.
+It is undeniable that Musk has an incredible knack for engineering and being a businessman in general.
+In addition to that, he has gone above and beyond with his ability to use public relations to capture millions of people’s attention for his businesses.
 Not only does he implement effective PR strategies, but also he has been able to do it at a fraction of the cost of other companies.
 For example, his company Tesla spends on average $6 on PR and marketing for each car compared to other luxury car brands that spend about $3,500 for their PR efforts.

 Let us look at tactics he has used and how they can benefit your company’s PR and marketing efforts.